-13.3.1 TRC holders who wish to revalidate their certificates must:

-- (a) produce evidence of at least 5 months service in the appropriate rank in the type and model of DSC or HSC to which the TRC applies, during the preceding two years; - (b) produce a valid certificate of medical fitness (including an eyesight test) issued by a recognized medical practitioner; - (c) pass the revalidation examination specified in paragraph 13.3.2 or satisfy the Director via an approved revalidation training or simulator assessment provided by Marine Department as to their continued proficiency in operating the type and model of DSC or HSC to which the TRC refers.
-At the request of the DSC or HSC operator, and with adequate sea service which satisfy the Director, the period between revalidation examinations may be extended from 2 years to 4 years; and
+- 13.3.1 The period between revalidation of the TRC shall not be more than 2 years.
+TRC holders who wish to revalidate their certificates must : - (a) produce evidence of at least 5 months service in the appropriate rank in the type and model of DSC or HSC to which the TRC applies, during the preceding two years; - (b) produce a valid certificate of medical fitness (including an eyesight test) issued by a recognized medical practitioner; - (c) satisfy the Director via completion of an approved revalidation course or a simulator assessment provided by Marine Department as to their continued proficiency in operating the type and model of DSC or HSC to which the TRC refers.
+At the request of the DSC or HSC operator, and with adequate sea service to the satisfaction of the Director, the period between the revalidation courses may be extended from 2 years to 4 years; and

-(d) pay the appropriate fee.

-13.3.2 Examination for TRC Revalidation

-- (a) The examination will comprise an oral and practical handling test carried out on board the type and model of craft and the specified route to which the TRC refers or be in the form of simulator assessment provided by the Marine Department upon request by the DSC of HSC operator subject to the availability of the simulator. - (b) The syllabus for TRC revalidation examination is specified in paragraph 13.3.3. - (c) For Night Vision Officers the examination will be limited to item (h) of paragraph 13.2.3 and item (a)(iv) of paragraph 13.3.3.

-13.3.3 Syllabus for TRC Revalidation Examination

-- (a) In addition to the syllabus specified for the TRC Examination at paragraph 13.2.3, the assessment will be emphasized on the following aspects: - (i) Knowledge of changes in operational limitations of the craft. - (ii) Knowledge of updated information on operating conditions and restrictions imposed by HKMD, including Marine Department Notices and other publications. - (iii) Knowledge of modifications concerning the structure, equipment, machinery, control and safety systems of the craft. - (iv) Knowledge of changes in emergency procedures and arrangements. - (v) Knowledge of the lessons or experience learned from recent casualties, accidents and breakdowns. - (b) Also, the candidate is expected to have a more in-depth knowledge of the operational systems, to be more sophisticated in practical ship handling and more conversant in dealing with emergency situations and breakdowns.
+- (d) pay the appropriate fee. - 13.3.2 Examination for TRC Revalidation - (a) MD will conduct on-board non-intrusive visits to monitor seafarers' competency.
+Seafarers will be selected on a random basis for such visits.
+A seafarer may be required to undergo a TRC revalidation examination if he/she - - (i) is involved in a serious marine accident or incident; - (ii) performed poorly in the TRC course assessment; or - (iii) demonstrates risky behaviour during MD's monitoring visits. - (b) The examination will comprise an oral and practical handling test carried out on board the type and model of craft and the specified route to which the TRC refers or be in the form of simulator assessment provided by the Marine Department upon request by the DSC of HSC operator subject to the availability of the simulator. - (c) The syllabus for TRC revalidation examination is specified in paragraph 13.3.3. - (d) For Night Vision Officers the examination will be limited to item (h) of paragraph 13.2.3 and item (a)(iv) of paragraph 13.3.3. - 13.3.3 Syllabus for TRC Revalidation Examination - (a) In addition to the syllabus specified for the TRC Examination at paragraph 13.2.3, the assessment will be emphasized on the following aspects : - (i) Knowledge of changes in operational limitations of the craft. - (ii) Knowledge of updated information on operating conditions and restrictions imposed by HKMD, including Marine Department Notices and other publications. - (iii) Knowledge of modifications concerning the structure, equipment, machinery, control and safety systems of the craft. - (iv) Knowledge of changes in emergency procedures and arrangements. - (v) Knowledge of the lessons or experience learned from recent casualties, accidents and breakdowns. - (b) Also, the candidate is expected to have a more in-depth knowledge of the operational systems, to be more sophisticated in practical ship handling and more conversant in dealing with emergency situations and breakdowns.